nextbreakpoint/flink-k8s-toolbox/README.md

 - Automatic creation of Job Manager and Task Managers using StatefulSets
 - Automatic creation of service for accessing Job Manager
+- Support for bare cluster or single job cluster
 - Support for init containers and side containers for Job Manager and Task Managers
 - Support for mounted volumes and persistent volumes claims
 - Support for environment variables, including variables from config map